comsci-uwc-isak/unit-1-project-Michellinian/Journal.md

 to choose one of the four tasks, which were "edit, summary, delete, backup", I chose edit, although I couldn't cactually code it, because I broke my computer.
 So I just summarized the steps of editting, and did a very brief presentation about it.
 I am planning on working with the code later in the day.

+### Class 6:
+For today's class we created a program, to test our previous programs that we created during the past classes.
+So far we created 4 programs: create.sh, record.sh, frame, and install.sh.
+We created a test program for create.sh and record.sh, and for the SL student, we were given a task to create a test program for the install.sh.
+It took me certain number of times to get it right but I managed to finish coding, thanks to my friends help.

+### Class 7: